Stepfox/dawn/documentation/setup-checklist.md

 ---

-*This setup checklist ensures your Buzzed theme is properly configured and ready for launch.
+*This setup checklist ensures your Dawn theme is properly configured and ready for launch.
 Take your time with each step for best results.*